 Then, you immediately become blind to the house issues and you focus on the positives.

 When we attribute a certain initial value to a product we will act accordingly to that value, even though the “real” value might be different.

-When we discount products, people also tend to value it less, including after they bought it.
+When we discount products, people also tend to value them less, including after they buy them.

 If people pay a high price for something, they’re more likely to value it more, use it more attentively, and come back more often to it.

 You have probably heard the saying that you get no second chance at first impressions and that first impressions are crucial.

 Well, that’s true.

 As a matter of fact, it might be far truer than you imagine.